muses-code-js/express-workshop-2/step04.md

+---
+layout: step
+number: 4
-# Step 4 - Communicating with the server
+title: Communicating with the server
+permalink: /step04/
+---

 Now that we've built the server, we need to communicate with it.
 We're going to control the server with **handler functions**.